How to Buy a House With High Debt-to-Income Ratio

 - Reduce your living costs by purchasing a cheaper car, doing your own lawn maintenance, or trying to reduce your utility bill.

 What if you could stay in your current home while reducing your debt-to-income ratio?
-Enter EasyKnock.
+A sale-leaseback program can potentially help you with this.

-EasyKnock purchases the house from you, converting your equity to cash.
-You use the cash to pay off the remainder of your existing mortgage and the remaining profits for however you wish—including paying off a high-interest credit card, old medical bill, or student loan.
-The best part?
-You don’t have to move while you search for your next house.
-You can stay in the home as a renter for as long as you need.
-Some solutions will even allow you to repurchase the home later.
+Through a sale-leaseback, you sell the house, converting your equity to cash.
+You can use the cash to pay off the remainder of your existing mortgage and the remaining profits—including paying off a high-interest credit card, old medical bill, or student loan.

 If your high debt-to-income ratio is making you nervous about your next mortgage approval, there are options for reducing your monthly debt payment obligations and securing your next dream home.

-But, one of the best options of all is paying off your debts, reducing your ratio, and converting your hard-earned equity—through EasyKnock.
+But, one of the best options of may be paying off your debts, reducing your ratio, and converting your hard-earned equity through a sale-leaseback solution.
 You worked hard for your first home, and if it’s time to expand (or downsize), you need a flexible, smart option for securing finances, even if your credit score isn’t at its best.

-If you’re ready to lower your debt-to-income ratio and get approved for your next home, look no further than EasyKnock.
-We’re here to convert your equity into cash, empowering you to reach your financial goals.
+If you’re ready to lower your debt-to-income ratio and get approved for your next home, consider looking into sale-leaseback programs and contact a financial advisor to explore your options.

 - Forbes.
 What is My Debt to Income Ratio? https://www.forbes.com/advisor/mortgages/what-is-my-debt-to-income-ratio/